Kazhdan–Margulis theorem

 In Lie theory, an area of mathematics, the Kazhdan–Margulis theorem is a statement asserting that a discrete subgroup in semisimple Lie groups cannot be too dense in the group.
 More precisely, in any such Lie group there is a uniform neighbourhood of the identity element such that every lattice in the group has a conjugate whose intersection with this neighbourhood contains only the identity.
-This result was proven in the sixties by David Kazhdan and Grigory Margulis.
+This result was proven in the 1960s by David Kazhdan and Grigory Margulis.

 Statement and remarks

 The formal statement of the Kazhdan–Margulis theorem is as follows.